Lightning-Universe/Triton-Server_component/README.md

 ### Install docker (for running the component locally)

 Since installing triton can be tricky in different operating systems, we use docker internally to run the triton server.
 This component expects the docker is already installed in your system.
+Note that you don't need to install docker if you are running the component only on cloud.

 ### Save the app file